 2373 ASP, Rte 1, Suite 3

 West of Bradford on Route 59, this important flood control dam has created a vast waterway known as the Allegheny Reservoir.
 Completed in 1965 by the US Army Corps of Engineers, the 25-Mile elongated lake fills nearly 100 miles of forested shoreline.
 Recreational opportunities at Kinzua are legendary: picture a sparkling lake surrounded by forest and you have the perfect setting for your next vacation.

-Day-to-Day operations of the flood control dam take place on the site.
+Day-to-day operations of the flood control dam take place on the site.
 Visitors are welcome to walk out onto a portion of the dam to take photographs and view the sights.
-Groups, with advance reservations, may tour the structure depending on the availability of project personnel.